GenieFramework/Genie.jl/docs/src/tutorials/93--Deploying_Genie_Using_A_Process_Control_System.md

 stopwaitsecs=3600
 ```

-Now application is almost ready to start just need to configure [the secret token](https://genieframework.github.io/Genie.jl/dev/API/secrets.html#Genie.Secrets.secret_token).
-Go inse the project directory and execute following command.
-It will generate `secrets.jl` inside `config/secrets.jl` file and if it exists then it will update with new token string.
+Now the application is almost ready to start just need to configure [the secret token](https://genieframework.github.io/Genie.jl/dev/API/secrets.html#Genie.Secrets.secret_token).
+Go into the project directory and execute the following command.
+It will generate `secrets.jl` inside `config/secrets.jl` file and if it exists then it will update with a new token string.

 ```sh
 julia --project=. --banner=no --eval="using Pkg; using Genie; Genie.Generator.write_secrets_file()"